International Business Etiquette: Part 2

 Specific dietary customs are important too, and as they are dictated by religion, not respecting them has the potential to cause offence.
 For example, remember that Hindus do not eat beef, and Muslims do not eat pork.
 Make sure you also know whether it is appropriate to tip for the service in your surrounding culture.
 In Japan and China it is not very common, and may often be refused, whereas in America for example, neglecting to leave a tip is considered ill-mannered.

 Last but not least, it’s not just about what you say or do but how you say or do it too!
 Be aware of your body language and the gestures you make in meetings to avoid making the wrong impression or even worse, coming across as highly offensive.

 The ‘OK’ sign varies a lot in meaning across different cultures.
 In the UK and the US it does mean ‘OK’, but in France it means ‘zero’ and in Japan it means ‘money’.
 The word ‘OK’ has in fact been adopted into many different languages so if in doubt, best to just go for the word itself instead!

 Although the thumbs up sign is used as a positive acknowledgement across most Anglophone countries, in Germany and Hungary it is used for the number one and in Japan for the number five.
 And be careful in Greece and Turkey, as the thumbs up is seen as a highly vulgar sign and should be avoided at all costs!

 I hope this has opened your eyes as to how important it is to do your research about appropriate etiquette for different countries before you go on your international business trip.
-Why not start by taking a moment to look at our country fact file pages for a quick general insight into the country you’re going to visit?
+Why not start by taking a moment to look at our country business guides for an insight into business etiquette in the country you’re going to visit?